kodi-community-addons/script.skin.helper.service/README.md

 #### Music library window properties
 Some additional window properties that can be used in the music library.
+The artwork is detected in the music paths automatically.
+Also in the addon settings for the skinhelper addon, you can enable a scraper for music artwork.

 | property 			| description |
 | :----------------------------	| :----------- |